lornebb/LABB_MS2/README.md

 ## Features That Will Be Implemented In The **Future**

+- **How to play chord diagrams and audio clips** Originally, until the rebuild of the site, the 'How to Play' section was underneath the chord generation section.
+I plan to re-impliment this section at the earliest possible point, with an **Auto fill** feature from the chord generator.
+So only one button is needed to generate all the content.

 - **Features for writers, novelists, or games masters** with a pen in one hand and their phone / tablet in the other - to generate names of a wide array of things from names, pets and places, to orcs, dragons and angels.

 - Simple and complicated, in key, **melody generator**.

-- **Auto fill** from chord generator to chord play, and then pass that key into melody generator so only one button is needed to generate all that content.

 - Link footer to personal site / git hub repo.

 - Use **8-bit icons** for in theme visuals.

-- More **interactive transitions** between javascript toggles.
+- More **interactive visual transitions** between javascript toggles.

 ## Technologies Used